Shaw Cemetery

 - Car parking is provided inside the main gate of the cemetery and around the chapel.
-Please do not drive into prohibited areas or drive or park on grassed areas.
+Please do not obstruct other cemetery users. cars are parked at the owner's risk.

-- Water not suitable for drinking, can be found at the side of the conveniences and at the side of the chapel.
+- Water, not suitable for drinking, can be found at the side of the conveniences and at the side of the chapel.

-For reasons of Health and Safety, access will not be allowed 15 minutes before closing time and visitors are requested to ensure that they leave the Cemetery punctually.
-During weekdays (excluding Bank Holidays and weekends) cemetery staff are available to help with any problems.
+Visitors are requested to ensure that they leave the Cemetery punctually as the gates to the cemetery are secured at the defined time.
+From Monday to friday (excluding Bank Holidays and weekends) cemetery staff are available to help with any queries, during opening hours.

 Monday |

-|
+5.00pm |

 Tuesday |

-|
+5.00pm |

 Wednesday |

-|
+7.00pm |

 Thursday |

-|
+5.00pm |

 Friday |

-|
+5.00pm |

 Saturday |

-|
+5.00pm |

 Sunday |

-|
+5.00pm |

 Bank Holidays inc Xmas Day |

-|
+5.00pm |

-Important
+Important Information

 Visitors are sometimes distressed by what they find when visiting the grave of a loved one soon after the burial.
 Many problems are unavoidable and it may help to know what happens as time passes: